top of page

 After we had reached Argos, set on top of the main hill of the island, Father Minas set off for the church, some 15 – 20 minutes away, where he was to perform the evening liturgy.
 The road is easier here and the church clings to the edge of a cliff, overlooking the beach where we had landed.
 People started to gather.
 The communion bread was brought, so that it could receive a blessing from the priest and then be distributed to the congregation.
 The liturgy finished at sunset and all made their way back to Argos, to prepare for dinner and music.

-The festival of St. Zacharias at Argos on the island of Saria, Olympos, Karpathos, by photographer George Tatakis
+Walking back to the city for the feast of St. Zacharias at Argos on the island of Saria, Olympos, Karpathos, Greece.
+Black and white photography by George Tatakis

 Walking back to the city for the feast